 Kathy Singer - Connecticut Artist and Art TeacherShare Menu

-I received private art lessons from Connecticut artist Kathy Singer during the late 1970's.
+I received private art lessons from Connecticut artist Kathy Singer during the late 1970s.
 Kathy taught me to work in several different mediums, that included watercolor, graphite, and papier-mache.
-We primarily worked at her home but we also went on field trips to scenic locations around Connecticut.
+We primarily worked at her home, but we also went on field trips to scenic locations around Connecticut.
 I remember one such trip to a farm in Cheshire where we drew one of the barns multiple times from various vantage points.
 It was a fun outing that took the better part of a day.

 Papier-mache projects were also fun.
 We would make funny characters using strips of rolled and crumpled cardboard fastened together using masking tape.
-After the figures were shaped to our satisfaction we coated the creation with papier-mache.
+After the figures were shaped to our satisfaction, we coated the creation with papier-mache.
 Once dried, we painted our characters to bring them to life.
-They were fun crafty projects and I learned a lot from Kathy.
+They were fun crafty projects, and I learned a lot from Kathy.

 Kathy also taught me basic watercolor techniques that I continued to develop and refine long after our art lessons had stopped.
-I feel that her lessons on shadow and lighting were informative and beneficial in my development as a young artist.
+I feel that her instructions on shadow and lighting were informative and beneficial in my development as a young artist.

 WATERCOLOR PORTRAITS BY KATHY SINGER

 In 2009 I received a call from Kathy Singer after she found my website.
 We talked about the things we have done since we last spoke over 30 years ago and she was thrilled that I was still creating art.
 I asked about her watercolors, and she mentioned that her new love is pastel and landscapes.
 She sent some images of her recent works, and I have posted them below.